Roche in $1 billion-plus Foundation Medicine deal to boost cancer efforts

-ZURICH/LOS ANGELES Roche Holding will acquire a majority stake in molecular and genomic analysis business Foundation Medicine, it said on Monday, signaling its determination to expand in cancer immunotherapy by paying a hefty mark-up on the U.S. company's current price.
+ZURICH/LOS ANGELES Roche Holding ROG.VX will acquire a majority stake in molecular and genomic analysis business Foundation Medicine (FMI.O), it said on Monday, signalling its determination to expand in cancer immunotherapy by paying a hefty mark-up on the U.S. company's current price.

-The deal will help the world's largest maker of cancer drugs push ahead in developing treatments that help the body's own immune cells fight tumors, jostling with rivals including Bristol-Myers Squibb, Merck & Co and AstraZeneca.
+The deal will help the world's largest maker of cancer drugs push ahead in developing treatments that help the body's own immune cells fight tumours, jostling with rivals including Bristol-Myers Squibb (BMY.N), Merck & Co (MRK.N) and AstraZeneca (AZN.L).

 The Swiss company, which will buy Foundation through a combination of outstanding and newly issued shares, said the deal should help it to develop combination therapies and identify cancer patients more accurately.

-The move to bolster its personalized cancer treatments could cost the Swiss drugmaker up to $1.18 billion.
+The move to bolster its personalised cancer treatments could cost the Swiss drugmaker up to $1.18 billion (779 million pounds).

 Roche said it will tender for about 15.6 million Foundation shares at $50 a share, worth about $780 million and at a premium of 109 percent to Friday's closing price.
 It will also invest $250 million by acquiring 5 million newly issued Foundation shares at $50 a share.